Welcome to Blackburn Rovers Access guide to help fans and assistants understand what to expect when you visit Ewood Park.

 Travelling from the east either on the B6234, the A56 Haslingden by-pass or the Skipton Road, join the M65 and head west.
 Leave at Junction 4 and join the A666 towards Blackburn.

 Blackburn Railway Station is accessible to all and is approximately a mile and a half from Ewood Park.
 There are direct trains from Manchester Victoria, Salford Crescent and Preston.
-Taxis and buses are located outside the station.
+Taxis are located outside the station.
 See the www.nationalrail.com website for train times.

 USING OTHER TRANSPORT PROVIDERS